Oman Tour Packages

 Misfat al Abriyeen is a charming mountain village known for stone houses, date plantations, and traditional farming supported by ancient falaj channels.
 Travellers exploring Oman often walk through its narrow lanes to experience local life surrounded by terraced gardens.
 The village preserves old architectural styles, creating a warm, authentic atmosphere.
 Shaded pathways lead visitors past orchards and resting spots overlooking the valley below.
 Its quiet environment makes it an ideal stop for slow travel and cultural exploration.

-1. Famous for: mud houses, date farms, irrigation channels
+- Famous for: mud houses, date farms, irrigation channels

-2. Location: Near Al Hamra
+- Location: Near Al Hamra

-Things to Do on Oman Tour:
+Things to Do in Oman Tour:

 1. Hike through Wadi Shab: